Seletar Airport: Bus

-Passengers heading to Changi Airport can alight at Jalan Kayu roundabout and transfer to 858.
-Connections to Tampines, Pasir Ris & Serangoon via services 168, 39 and 103 are also possible here.
+Passengers heading to Changi Airport can alight at the Jalan Kayu roundabout and transfer to bus 858.
+Connections to Tampines, Bedok, Pasir Ris & Serangoon via services 168, 39 and 103 are also possible here.

 Rail

-While there are currently no Mass Rapid Transit (MRT) services in the vicinity, passengers may transfer to service 103 at Aft Baker St bus stop to head to Yishun MRT station on the North South Line.
-Geographically, the closest MRT station is Sengkang MRT station on the North East Line via Thanggam LRT station on the Sengkang LRT line's West Loop.
+While there are currently no Mass Rapid Transit (MRT) services in the vicinity, passengers may transfer to service 103 at Aft Baker St bus stop to head to Yishun MRT station on the North–South Line.
+Geographically, the closest MRT station is Sengkang MRT/LRT station on the North East Line via Thanggam LRT station on the Sengkang LRT line's West Loop.

 Taxi

 Taxis are available at the taxi stands located outside the departure hall.
 There is an additional airport surcharge for all trips originating from the airport.

 Private transportation

 All pick-ups by private transportation occur at the arrival pick-up point.